ThomWright/ThomWright.github.io/_wip/alerting-for-slos.md

 detection_time = error_threshold * alert_window / error_rate
 ```

-Detection time is shorter for higher error rates (which is good!) and wider alert windows take longer to detect a given error rate.
-A few examples for our example 0.2% error threshold:
+**Detection times** and **reset times** are affected by the alert window: wider windows take longer both to detect a given error rate and to reset after the errors are resolved.
+Detection times are also naturally shorter for higher error rates, as shown in the table below for our example 0.2% error threshold.

 <div class="table-wrapper" markdown="block">